 Environment variables override settings in any preference file, and the command line options override both the preference file settings and the environment variable settings.

-For example, to override the directory where source files are read, you can include the following UNIX environment variable definition in the .sh file: DataSourceDirectory=\$HOME/data; export \$HOME/data
+For example, to override the directory where source files are read, you can include the following UNIX environment variable definition in the .sh file:

+'''

+DataSourceDirectory=$HOME/data; export $HOME/data

+'''

-To use the command line to override the setting for the directory where the source files are read, start Cognos Transformer using the following command: cogtr -dDataSourceDirectory=\$HOME/data
+To use the command line to override the setting for the directory where the source files are read, start Cognos Transformer using the following command:

+'''

+cogtr -dDataSourceDirectory=$HOME/data

+'''

-For more information, see "Preferences" and "Environment Variables" on page 198.
+For more information, see "Preferences" on page 164 and "Environment Variables" on page 169.